Package 'gfwr'

 key = gfw_auth())

-# fishing events in Senegal EEZ
+# encounter events in Senegal EEZ

 start_date = "2020-10-01",